Last Updated on January 29, 2021 by Tanmay Sarkar

 Failing to control fishtailing can drag your whole rig down with it.

-Speeding is also one another reason for the pop-up trailer to tip over.
-When you speed up the trailer behind your towing vehicle also speeds up and when you push brake the vehicle and the trailer have to stop.
+Speeding is also another reason for the pop-up trailer to tip over.
+When you speed up the trailer behind your towing vehicle also speeds up and when you push the brake the vehicle and the trailer have to stop.

 Naturally, it will take a longer time to stop the whole thing because of the trailer attached to the vehicle.
 The faster you drive the longer it takes to stop.